Ottawa Winterlude 2026: Winter festival with ice, snow and culture

-The Ottawa Winterlude 2023!
-A Canada travel tip in the east for the winter.
-This is how I imagine winter to be.
-Frosty temperatures, lots of snow, frozen rivers and a bright blue sky where the sun's rays make the snow sparkle.
-We're lucky enough to be the Ottawa Winterlude to experience the festival under optimal – albeit icy – conditions.
-With temperatures of -33° Celsius at night, both the Rideau Canal and the Ottawa River are frozen.
+The Ottawa Winterlude 2026!
+A Canadian travel tip for winter in the east.
+This is exactly how I imagine winter: frosty temperatures, lots of snow, frozen rivers, and a brilliant blue sky where the sun's rays make the snow sparkle.
+We are lucky enough to have the Ottawa Winterlude To experience the festival under optimal – albeit icy – conditions.
+With temperatures that felt like -33° Celsius at night, both the Rideau Canal and the Ottawa River were frozen over.
 Snow and ice transform Canada's capital into a real winter wonderland.
-Perfect weather conditions to experience the Ottawa Winter Festival with the Canadians.
+Perfect weather conditions to experience the Ottawa Winter Festival with Canadians.
+The Ottawa Tourism Authority invited us as travel bloggers to experience the Ottawa Winterlude for ourselves.

 Best hotels for the Ottawa Winterlude

-- You can find more accommodations in Ottawa via this link*.
+• You can find more accommodations in Ottawa via this link* or via this map.

 What is essential in your suitcase?